-Alexis Mrachek is Research Associate for Russia and Eurasia in the Douglas and Sarah Allison Center for Foreign Policy at The Heritage Foundation.
+Alexis Mrachek is a policy analyst for Russia and Eurasia at The Heritage Foundation.
 In her research and writing, she focuses on domestic politics and security issues within the Eurasia region.
 She is proficient in Russian.

 Mrachek earned her Master’s degree in Eurasian, Russian, and East European Studies from Georgetown University’s School of Foreign Service, and her Bachelor’s degree in Russian and International Studies from Texas A&M University.

 While working towards her Bachelor’s, she lived in St. Petersburg, Russia, for 10 weeks studying the Russian language.
 She has also completed Middlebury College’s intensive Russian immersion program.